nmobregon/soap-client-cache/README.md

 too big amount of cached objects you should use a limited Map.
 Apache Common's LRUMap in conjunction with Collections.synchronizedMap() would be a good choice.

+If you don't want to keep your cache in memory at all you can use the DataSourceCache.
+Consider using a pooled DataSource (e.g. tomcat's jdbc-pool).

 Now you can create the CacheHandler and append it to your SOAP port.

     CacheHandler cacheHandler = new CacheHandler(cache);